The Auditor-General Act 2009 (the Act) governs the powers and functions of the Auditor-General.

 The main objectives of the Auditor-General Act 2009 are:

 - to establish the position of the Queensland Auditor-General and the Deputy Auditor-General

-- to provide for the independent audit of the Queensland Audit Office.
+- to provide for the independent audit of QAO.

-In 2009, the Victorian Auditor General’s Office commissioned a survey on behalf of the Australasian Council of Auditors General (ACAG) to identify and compare the range of independence safeguards for Auditors General that were in the legislative frameworks for New Zealand, the Commonwealth of Australia, and in each Australian State and Territory at the time.
+In 2009, the Victorian Auditor General’s Office commissioned a survey on behalf of the Australasian Council of Auditors General (ACAG) to compare the range of independence safeguards for Auditors General in the legislative frameworks for New Zealand, the Commonwealth of Australia, and in each Australian State and Territory.

-The survey was repeated in 2013, and this year in 2020.
-This year’s survey aimed to update the findings from the prior years by examining the legislative framework in effect in each jurisdiction as at March 2020.
+The survey was repeated in 2013 and in 2020.
+The survey aimed to update the findings from the prior years by examining the legislative framework in effect in each jurisdiction as at March 2020.
 The resultant report titled Independence of Auditors General: A 2020 update of a survey of Australian and New Zealand legislation is provided below.